sensingtheforest/sensingtheforest.github.io/src/about.md

 <img class="h-64 rounded-lg mt-0 mr-2" src="/assets/images/authors/xinyue-xu.jpg" alt="Photo of Xinyue Xu" >

-Xinyue Xu (Queen Mary University of London)
+Xinyue Xu (Queen Mary University of London, Sound and Music Computing)

 Xinyue Xu is a MSc Sound and Music Computing student in EECS at Queen Mary University of London.
 She participates in the "Sensing the Forest" project, focusing on research in parameter mapping sonification and interactive music systems and under the supervision of Dr. Anna Xambó.
 Her research interests center on translating meteorological sensor data into sound and enhancing the understanding of the connection between forests and climate change through sonification techniques.
 She is also interested in immersive audio, 3D binaural sound rendering, and spatial hearing.